Sales Process Optimization: How to Build a Scalable Revenue Engine

 Campaign adjustments

 Sales automation and AI handle administrative work that used to consume hours of rep time.
-GTM Workspace and similar platforms automate data collection, lead scoring, and research so reps focus on turning leads into customers:
+GTM Workspace automates account research, AI-drafted outreach, and CRM updates using the GTM Context Graph, so reps focus on turning leads into customers rather than toggling between tools.

-• Account research: AI pulls together company news, funding, tech stack, and key contacts in seconds
+• Account research: Company news, funding, tech stack, and key contacts surfaced automatically

 • Outreach drafting: Personalized emails generated from account context and conversation history